ShubhG31/CS225-FinalProject/documents/DevLog2 10th April.md

 On 4/10, we started implementing the Djikstra's algorithm.
 In addition to that, we have also started loading the dataset into the class.

+We are currently on track and are in line with the agenda that we had set for the two weeks.

 # Team members contribution